Year-end tax planning for overseas individuals

 There are three main parts to the test, which need to be applied in the following order:

-- Automatic overseas tests (ie the automatic tests for non-residence).
+- Automatic overseas tests (eg the automatic tests for non-residence).

-- Automatic UK tests (ie the automatic tests for UK residence).
+- Automatic UK tests (eg the automatic tests for UK residence).

-- Sufficient ties tests (ie ongoing ties to the UK).
+- Sufficient ties tests (eg ongoing ties to the UK).

 The first two tests are based on day count, employment status (abroad or in the UK) and where you have your only or main home.
 The third test (the sufficient ties test) determines your residence status by looking at a combination of physical presence and the number of connections (ties) you have with the UK, such as whether your family lives in the UK or whether you have accommodation in the UK.

-You are considered to have spent a day in the UK if present at the end of the day.
+You are considered to have spent a day in the UK if you are present in the country at midnight.
 This is subject to special rules for individuals who may be deemed to be in the UK, are in transit, or whose presence is due to certain exceptional circumstances.

 You should seek professional advice on your residency position: the rules are complex, and it is important to ensure that your particular circumstances are taken into account.